EndPointCorp/end-point-blog/2014/04/22/railsconf-2014-highlights-from-day-one.html.md

 In the [node.js](http://nodejs.org/) space, [rendrjs](https://github.com/rendrjs) is a popular tool that addresses all the main points, except it's not in Rails.
 Andrew then went on to discuss the current approaches in Rails:

-- duplicate code that lives on client &amp; server (e.g. a mustache template and an erb template).
+- duplicate code that lives on client & server (e.g. a mustache template and an erb template).
 This approach doesn't follow DRY and is not written utilizing one language.
 - [turbolinks](https://github.com/rails/turbolinks): covers everything except thick client
 - the ember / angular / backbone approach, where the entire app lives on client.
 This approach is not SEO friendly and not in one language.